rohanshah35/algowar/README.md

 # algowar

 ## Overview
 We are creating a full-stack web application designed to gamify Leetcode-style coding preparation through competitive head-to-head matches.
-This project combines robust backend development with Spring Boot and PostgreSQL, a modern front-end built with Next.js, and AWS services for seamless hosting and scalability.
+This project combines robust backend development with Spring Boot and PostgreSQL, a modern front-end built with Next.js, and AWS services for seamless hosting, functionality, and scalability.

 ---